Drag and Drop

 Most of the work is done in the “startup” signal handler.

-Two objects GtkDragSource and GtkDropTarget is used for DND implementation.
+Two objects GtkDragSource and GtkDropTarget are used for DND implementation.

-• Drag source: A drag source (GtkDragSource instance) is an event controller.
+- Drag source: A drag source (GtkDragSource instance) is an event controller.
 It initiates a DND operation when the user clicks and drags the widget.
-If a data, in the form of GdkContentProvider, is set in advance, it gives the data to the system at the beginning of the drag.
+If data, in the form of GdkContentProvider, is set in advance, it gives the data to the system at the beginning of the drag.

 static void